Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: Applications

 \subsection{Assessment of the Perturbative Expansion}

 We assess the performance of our theory against the exact results by benchmarking the electronic current expressions in two ways: firstly, we calculate $\mathcal{J}_{\text{exact}}$ and $\mathcal{J}_{\text{pert}}$ as functions of time and compare these trajectories (see figure \ref{TrajectoriesComparison}); and secondly, we compute the current-voltage characteristics using the expressions for $\mathcal{J}_{\text{exact}}$ and $\mathcal{J}_{\text{pert}}$ (see figure \ref{CorrectionsComparison}).
 In the discussions that follow, a case of good quantitative agreement between the $\mathcal{J}_{\text{exact}}$ and $\mathcal{J}_{\text{pert}}$ trajectories and a case of bad quantitative agreement will be considered.
 The reader can refer to Appendix \ref{Numerical Algorithm Description} for a general description of the algorithm used.
+Throughout this section, and the sections to follow, we will leverage a common set of parameters that we have chosen to reflect typical values observed in molecular electronic junctions.

 \

 In figure \ref{TrajectoriesComparison}, we plot $\mathcal{J}_{\text{exact}}$ and $\mathcal{J}_{\text{pert}}$ as functions of time for a single Langevin trajectory once the system has reached the steady state in the case of good and bad qualitative agreement; we also plot the adiabatic current $J_{(0)}$ as calculated according to equations (\ref{landauer}) and (\ref{T0}).
 Both calculations use the same set of parameters but with different masses for the classical degree of freedom: $m = 5000$ to show the case of good agreement, and $m = 1000$ for the case of bad agreement.